Australia’s Turnbull survives leadership vote; Dutton leaves

 His challenger, Home Affairs Minister Peter Dutton, resigned from Cabinet after the vote but the amount of support he gained a day after downplaying the possibility of a challenge surprised many commentators.

 Turnbull called the vote at a meeting of conservative Liberal Party lawmakers as speculation mounted about his support within the government.
 Government lawmaker Nola Marino said Turnbull won 48 votes to 35.
+One lawmaker abstained and another was away on sick leave.

+Dutton supporters say the former police drug squad detective could have amassed enough support to successfully challenge for the leadership on Thursday before Parliament takes a two-week break and lawmakers won’t gather again until Sept.
+10.

 Most Read Nation & World Stories